scrapy/scrapy/docs/intro/tutorial.rst

 undeclared fields, to prevent typos.

-They are declared by creating a :class:`scrapy.Item <scrapy.item.Item>` class and defining its attributes as :class:`scrapy.Field <scrapy.item.Field>` objects, like you will in an ORM (don't worry if you're not familiar with ORMs, you will see that this is an easy task).
+They are declared by creating a :class:`scrapy.Item <scrapy.item.Item>` class and defining its attributes as :class:`scrapy.Field <scrapy.item.Field>` objects, much like in an ORM (don't worry if you're not familiar with ORMs, you will see that this is an easy task).

-We begin by modeling the item that we will use to hold the sites data obtained from dmoz.org, as we want to capture the name, url and description of the sites, we define fields for each of these three attributes.
+We begin by modeling the item that we will use to hold the site's data obtained from dmoz.org.
+As we want to capture the name, url and description of the sites, we define fields for each of these three attributes.
 To do that, we edit ``items.py``, found in the ``tutorial`` directory.
 Our Item class looks like this::